ShahmirAltamash/Spatio-Temporal-Remote_Sensing_Image_Synthesis/README.md

 This folder focuses on dataset preparation, particularly for cGAN training:

+- Download the dataset from this [link]( https://www.kaggle.com/datasets/amerii/spacenet-7-multitemporal-urban-development)
-- Scripts for processing and formatting raw data
+- Scripts for processing and formatting raw data.
+- The `spacenet-7-directory-metadata-extraction.ipynb` uses these downlaoded folders adn converts them into `.csv` format
+- `spacenet-7-helper-functions.ipynb` only contains helper functions that we have used in the main code.
+Explore how the data is manipulated to get a better understanding.
+- Use `dataset.py` to crease custom pytorch dataset classses for model.
+The SpaceNetDataset class returns concatenated intial image and segmentation mask, groundtruth of the future date and the index tensor.
 - Utilities to organize data into the required structure for cGAN training

 ## Models